ALL spoilers on this page are UNMARKED. This will give away what happens in the film.

 - Elsa finding out that she's triggered an 'eternal winter' over her kingdom, and then thinking she's killed her own sister leaves her completely shattered.
 She's lived with the guilt of almost killing her sister since they were children, and was probably reminded of it every time she saw the white streak in Anna's hair.
 Thinking Anna is dead because of her isn't just horrible, it's her greatest fear coming true.

 - The whole nature of Agdar's relationship with Elsa is heartbreaking.
 You can tell that the King loves his daughter dearly, and just wants to protect her.
 Both try to heed the advice of Grand Pabbie the Troll (who says "Fear will be your enemy"), but they both fail so utterly and that failure is the kicker — no matter how hard they tried, the King shutting Elsa off from everyone just made her issues worse.
 Elsa just keeps getting more and more afraid of her powers as they grew stronger, and ultimately continued to force herself in solitude after her father's death.
-The fact that neither could figure out how to fix her problems no matter how hard they tried (creating a huge conflict) makes you really feel for them.
+The fact that neither can figure out how to fix her problems no matter how hard they tried (creating a huge conflict) makes you really feel for them.

 - When Elsa worries her powers are growing stronger, the way he rushes over to her, to hold her close and reassure her that it'll all be alright in spite of the risk to his own person just drips of a concerned and conflicted parent.
 Given how alien the problem is (a daughter being born with unexplained ice powers) to everyone, they're at a loss as how to deal with it and protect Elsa, especially given how the troll's vision clearly makes him scared for Elsa's safety.